sjn/introducing-se/docs.md

 * Explore the reliability of any methods used when forming a belief.
 * How > Why > What
 * *«Let's go through the steps together»*
-* *«How can we be so confident if our methods are unreliable?»*
+* *«How can we be confident if our methods aren't reliable?»*

 [comment]: # (|||)